How to: Elk Hide Tanning with Hair-on

 I spent hours researching pickling.
 Some guides claimed it was absolutely necessary.
 Others, including the "orange bottle" instructions, skipped it.

-Here's a more detailed article from Van Dyke on the pickling process.
+Van Dyke has a more detailed article on pickling.
 According to Amy's Taxidermy, pickling breaks down unwanted proteins in the skin.
-I suspect chemicals in the "orange bottle" tanning solution (and other tanners) accomplish the same ends, making pickling a bit redundant at worst.
+I suspect chemicals in the "orange bottle" tanning solution (and others) accomplish the same ends, which would make pickling a bit redundant at worst.

 Materials: